jackahuja/UserMgmt/README.md

 1) This Web API is also deployed to Azure App service.
 Refer to below link to access https://appservicemgmt.azurewebsites.net/swagger/index.html
-2) Run the Web API locally in Windows a.Please download the zip from below link https://1drv.ms/u/s!AjnsIWvfwtEah28KxLFJ1IghvzRR?e=TirAfN
+2) To run the Web API locally in Windows a.Please download the zip from below link https://1drv.ms/u/s!AjnsIWvfwtEah28KxLFJ1IghvzRR?e=TirAfN
   b.
 Extract the files from the folder